ieguinoa/galaxy-provenance-capture/README.md

 # Tests/examples

-- Under the dir tests there is a set of directories, each corresponding to a reference workflow.
-Under each directory the corresponding sets of input files can be found.
+- Under the dir examples there is a set of directories, each corresponding to a reference workflow.
+Under each of these there are directories containing:

-- The RO-crate packages obtained from one or more runs of these reference workflows, each execution involving a specific set of parameters, input files, reference data, etc. are stored in the directories ro-crate-runX, with X the id of the run.
+	- Directories named ro-crate-reference-workflow: Contain the RO-crate package associated with the reference workflow.
+	- Directories named ro-crate-runX: These directories contain RO-crate packages derived from indepedent executions of the workflow and contain: input and output files, reference data, provenance trace, etc.

-- RO-create folder structure:
+- RO-create folder structures